rkuzmyn/DevOps_online_Ivano-Frankivsk_2021Q4/m2/task2.2/readme.md

 ![](images/11.5.png)
 ![](images/11.6.png)

-## 12. Review the 10-minute exampleBatch upload files to the cloudto Amazon S3 using the AWS CLI.Create a user AWS IAM, configure CLI AWS and upload any files to S3.
+### 12. Review the 10-minute exampleBatch upload files to the cloudto Amazon S3 using the AWS CLI.Create a user AWS IAM, configure CLI AWS and upload any files to S3.
-# Review the 10-minute exampleBatch upload files to the cloudto Amazon S3 using the AWS CLI.Create a user AWS IAM, configure CLI AWS and upload any files to S3.